pjakiela/ECON379/exercises/E5-DD2.md

 with the `tba` variable missing.
 What is the mean of `high_exposure`?

 The last variable we need to conduct difference-in-differences analysis is an interaction between our treatment variable, `high_exposure`, and the post variable.
 Generate such a variable.
-I suggest calling it `postxhighexp`.
+I suggest calling it `highxpost`.
 Now you are ready to run a regression.

 <br>